lumahealthhq/backend-interview/README.md

 $ npm install @jahmezz/patient-ranker
 ```

-Import the module into your project.
+Import the RankGenerator module into your project.
 Then, Load your patient data as JSON.

 ```
-import RankGenerator from './RankGenerator' let patientRanker = new RankGenerator();
+import RankGenerator from '@jahmezz/patient-ranker/RankGenerator' let patientRanker = new RankGenerator();
 patientRanker.loadPatientData({your patient data});
 ```